YasiruDEX/Vercel-Startup-Web-Optimized/_posts/microsoft-integrates-advanced-ai-features-into-its-office-suite.md

 ---
 title: "Microsoft Integrates Advanced AI Features into its Office Suite"
-excerpt: "# Microsoft Integrates Advanced AI Features into its Office Suite: The Future of Productivity is Here  Microsoft is rapidly transforming its Office su"
+excerpt: "Microsoft Integrates Advanced AI Features into its Office Suite: The Future of Productivity is Here  Microsoft is rapidly transforming its Office su"
 coverImage: "/assets/blog/microsoft-integrates-advanced-ai-features-into-its-office-suite.jpg"
 date: "2024-12-24T11:33:25.928761"
 author: